esabitova/aws-digito-artifacts-gameday/documents/api-gw/test/simulate_network_unavailable/2020-09-21/Design.md

 * There is a synthetic alarm setup for application (api-gw:alarm:count:2020-04-01)

 ## Permission required for AutomationAssumeRole

+* apigateway:GET
 * ec2:ModifyVpcEndpoint
 * ec2:DescribeVpcEndpoints
+* ec2:CreateSecurityGroup
+* ec2:DeleteSecurityGroup
+* ec2:DescribeSecurityGroups
+* ec2:CreateTags
+* cloudwatch:DescribeAlarms
+* ssm:GetAutomationExecution
+* ssm:StartAutomationExecution
-* apigateway:GET
+* ssm:GetParameters

 ## Supports Rollback

 Yes.
 Users can run the script with `IsRollback` and `PreviousExecutionId` to rollback changes from the previous run

 ## Input
 ### `AutomationAssumeRole`